nonbinary00/cnn-image-classification-api/README.md

 ## Through this project I learned:

-How convolutional layers extract local spatial features
+- How convolutional layers extract local spatial features

-How training and evaluation loops are structured in PyTorch
+- How training and evaluation loops are structured in PyTorch

-How to monitor model performance and detect overfitting
+- How to monitor model performance and detect overfitting

-How to save and reload model weights for inference
+- How to save and reload model weights for inference

-How to build and test a simple ML inference API
+- How to build and test a simple ML inference API

-Basic debugging of ML + backend integration
+- Basic debugging of ML + backend integration

-How to expose a trained model via HTTP endpoints
+- How to expose a trained model via HTTP endpoints

-How to handle file uploads and dependency-related runtime issues in an API service
+- How to handle file uploads and runtime issues in an API